bdeployteam/bdeploy/doc/retypeuser/power/product.md

 # Integration of a new product

 This chapter is intended for those who want to integrate their own **Product** to be deployed with **BDeploy**.
-Therefore a couple of YAML files are required.
+Therefor a couple of YAML files are required.
 These files describe your product and all its applications together with some additional metadata.
 These artifacts are required:

 [app-info.yaml](#app-infoyaml)
 :::